 Environmental Engineering Science

 Huang, Lin; Qiu, Shuyan; Pinzon, Neissa; Lien, Li-ta; and Ju, Lu-Kwang, "Fluorescence Characteristics of Triazine-manufacturing Wastewater" (2008).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 22.